Getty Images

 The difference between social media and social networking

-Even with the description I have just given, there are nuances to consider.
-Facebook as a social networking site is an example of how the terms can differ and yet somewhat overlap.
+Even with the previous description, there are nuances to consider.
+Facebook, as a social networking site, is an example of how the terms can differ and yet somewhat overlap.
 You register and post your profile, connect with friends and comment on topics in a generally interactive way.
 On that same social networking site, companies set up a presence and use Facebook as a way to communicate their brand and gain a following.
 This is distinctly a use case for both social media and social networking.

 That said, there is a clear difference between the two.
-Social media requires a social network in order to disburse content to those that wish to consume and interact with it.
-Thus, the social media network is the underlying technology and human connections, while social media focuses strictly on what is being published and consumed within the social networking platform.
+Social media requires a social network in order to distribute content to those who wish to consume and interact with it.
+Thus, the social media network is the underlying technology and source of human connections, while social media focuses strictly on what is being published and consumed within the social networking platform.

 Paul McMillan contributed to this piece.